 Most people would be mortified to come across an obvious homicide, but Deadpool just turns it into an opportunity to make jokes.
 For nobody in particular.
-Maybe he’s using his fourth-wall-braking perception to make jokes for us, but it’s nice to think that he’s just taking a moment to quietly make jokes for just himself.
+Maybe he’s using his fourth-wall-breaking perception to make jokes for us, but it’s nice to think that he’s just taking a moment to quietly make jokes for just himself.

 Then again, it’s tough to be shallow when you look (and smell, if you believe Daredevil) like a horrifying living corpse.